 - Other important topographical features

-How Do You Do a Construction Layout?
+How Do You Do Construction Staking?

 With a construction layout, you’re essentially transferring alignment and reference points from design drawings to the site to enable construction to begin.
 If a contractor shows up blind, they’ll have a difficult time knowing where to start.
-That’s why having a layout survey done is critical.
+That’s why having a survey layout done is critical.
 So, how do they do construction layouts:

 - The surveyor establishes known points: During the process, the surveyor will establish reference points in which they mapped the site.
-When the surveyor is detailed enough, the designers can make critical design decisions.
+When the construction surveyor is detailed enough, the designers can make critical design decisions.

 - The contractor measures from the known points: Contractors and engineers doing the layout will start at those same points to measure based on the survey map.
 They’ll set stakes, nails, and flag markers at key points, like center lines or offset points.
 This will help them to establish elevations and locations relative to the proposed construction.

 - Stub and lath stakes hold information: Stub (short) and lath (long) stakes typically have coordinates and elevation details written on them.
 They must be solid and firmly driven into the ground to ensure stability and accuracy.
 When marking asphalt or concrete, large nails are typically used.
-These stakes must also maximize longevity for the purpose of the project with information understandable by the user and adapted to the contractors’ needs.
+These construction stakes must also maximize longevity for the purpose of the project with information understandable by the user and adapted to the contractors’ needs.

 - Technicians must also ensure the contractor’s objective: A technician should observe construction practices to understand how the contractor will use the defined points and lines.